The SRE Workbook matters where good principles have to survive contact with daily operations instead of staying as slogans.

 Site Reliability Engineering

-Review of the original SRE Book from Google
+Review of Google's original SRE Book.

 SRE Book (2016)

-- SRE Philosophy and Principles
+- SRE philosophy and principles.

 SRE Workbook (2018)

-- Case studies from different companies
+- Case studies from different organizations.

 Key themes of the book

-SLO in practice
+SLOs in practice

 Alerting

-Incident Response
+Incident response

-Postmortem Culture
+Postmortem culture

-Toil Elimination
+Toil reduction

 Book structure